SEND information report...

 The outside enclosed area has equipment fully adapted to meet the physical and neurological needs of our children.
 We have slopes instead of steps, a wheelchair round-a-bout, various swing seats/boat/hammock, a trampoline with safety nets.
 Equipment and activities to stimulate imagination, communication and social/life skills.
 We have a sensory garden for children to enjoy and opportunities to experience both sand and water.

-All members of staff are SENCO’s (Special Educational Needs Coordinator) and the nursery manager attends local cluster meetings and update meetings to ensure the nursery is kept up to date with current legislation and guidance.
+Several members of staff are SENCO’s (Special Educational Needs Coordinator) and the nursery manager attends local cluster meetings and update meetings to ensure the nursery is kept up to date with current legislation and guidance.

 What expertise do we have in the nursery?